RRambo/Noise-meter-server/README.md

 - **React Frontend:** Component-based UI with real-time updates
 - **Data visualization:** Interactive charts showing daily and weekly noise patterns
 - **Real-time monitoring:** Live noise meter with circular progress indicator
+- **Threshold slider** A slider that can be used to adjust the threshold
 - **Statistics dashboard:** Daily peak, weekly average, and monitoring status cards

 ## Technology Stack